justplainstuff/plainstack/web/documentation/2-directory-structure.md

 ### `cli`

 One-off scripts that are aliased in `package.json`.
-This provides a low-overhead, simple convention for adding CLI entrypoints such as `pnpm db:gen`, `pnpm start`, or `pnpm dev`.
+This provides a low-overhead, simple convention for adding CLI entrypoints such as `npm run db:gen`, `npm run start`, or `npm run dev`.

 ### `components`